Day 1. Arrival Delhi, India

 Days 4 and 5.
 Keoladeo Ghana National Park and surroundings

 These two days will be spent at Keoladeo Ghana N.P., the most renowned bird sanctuary in all of India.
 We will use cycle rickshaws and also make a number of walks.
 If the monsoons have been good, there will be lots of water with huge numbers of birds (geese, ducks, herons, storks, raptors, shorebirds, etc.), but even in dry conditions there will be plenty to see.
 On the second day we may visit Bundh Baretha, an impoundment that should produce a variety of ducks, raptors, and possibly Indian Skimmer.
 The list of possible goodies includes raptors such as Greater Spotted Eagle, Red-headed Vulture and Crested Serpent-Eagle, Sarus Crane, Black-necked and Painted Storks, Cotton Pygmy-Goose, Darter, Greater Painted-snipe, Marshall’s Iora, Yellow-footed Green Pigeon, Coppersmith Barbet and Ashy Prinia.
 Wintering Asiatic species could produce Bluethroat or Siberian Rubythroat.
-Night birds include Collared Scops Owl and Dusky Horned Owl.
+Night birds include Collared Scops Owl and Dusky Eagle-Owl.
 Overnight at Bharatpur – Birder’s Inn.

 Day 6.
 Return to Delhi and transfer to Velavadar